SabotagePerformanceAppraisals/seattle-scrum/_pages/education.md

 Learn with [Craig Larman](https://www.amazon.com/Craig-Larman/e/B000APVUN6)—the co-creator of LeSS—in this 3-day highly-participative course.
 Participants (senior managers, product developers, etc.) explore a deep understanding of LeSS, Large-Scale Scrum, for lean & agile development with many teams working together on one product.
 We explore adoption, new organizational design, systems thinking & optimization, the role of management, and concretely how to work together in a Sprint at scale in terms of coordination, architecture, planning, and more.

-Course runs until 18:00 on Day 3.
-Full participation is required for certification.
+Course runs until 18:00 on all days, including Day 3.
+Full attendance and participation is required for certification.
 {: .notice--danger}

 We explore the Big Idea of [more with LeSS](https://less.works/less/principles/more-with-less.html): _simplifying and descaling_ over "scaling," _scaling product development by descaling the organization_.